trhallam/segysak/docs/index.rst

 .. _xarray: http://xarray.pydata.org/en/stable/

-The full Volve dataset was published by Equinor and you can read_ about it or get a copy of it here_.
+Many of the examples in this documentation use a subset of the the full Volve dataset which was published by Equinor and you can read_ about it or get a copy of it here_.

 .. _read: https://www.equinor.com/en/news/14jun2018-disclosing-volve-data.html